-- (19) All PSOs will complete a training course designed to familiarize individuals with monitoring and data collection procedures.
+(19) All PSOs will complete a training course designed to familiarize individuals with monitoring and data collection procedures.
 A field crew leader with prior experience as a sea otter observer will supervise the PSO team.
 Initially, new or inexperienced PSOs will be paired with experienced PSOs so that the quality of marine mammal observations and data recording is kept consistent.
-Resumes for candidate PSOs will be made available for the Service to review. - (20) Observers will be provided with reticule binoculars (7×50 or better), bigeye binoculars or spotting scopes (30×), inclinometers, and range finders.
-Field guides, instructional handbooks, maps, and a contact list will also be made available. - (21) Observers will collect data using the following procedures: - (i) All data will be recorded onto a field form or database. - (ii) Global positioning system data, sea state, wind force, and weather will be collected at the beginning and end of a monitoring period, every hour in between, at the change of an observer, and upon sightings of sea otters. - (iii) Observation records of sea otters will include date; time; the observer's locations, heading, and speed (if moving); weather; visibility; number of animals; group size and composition (adults/juveniles); and the location of the animals (or distance and direction from the observer).
+Resumes for candidate PSOs will be made available for the Service to review.

+(20) Observers will be provided with reticule binoculars (7×50 or better), bigeye binoculars or spotting scopes (30×), inclinometers, and range finders.
+Field guides, instructional handbooks, maps, and a contact list will also be made available.

+(21) Observers will collect data using the following procedures:

+(i) All data will be recorded onto a field form or database.

+(ii) Global positioning system data, sea state, wind force, and weather will be collected at the beginning and end of a monitoring period, every hour in between, at the change of an observer, and upon sightings of sea otters.

+(iii) Observation records of sea otters will include date; time; the observer's locations, heading, and speed (if moving); weather; visibility; number of animals; group size and composition (adults/juveniles); and the location of the animals (or distance and direction from the observer).

-- (iv) Observation records will also include initial behaviors of the sea otters, descriptions of project activities and underwater sound levels being generated, the position of sea otters relative to applicable monitoring and mitigation zones, any mitigation measures applied, and any apparent reactions to the project activities before and after mitigation. - (v) For all sea otters in or near a mitigation zone, observers will record the distance from the sound source to the sea otter upon initial observation, the duration of the encounter, and the distance at last observation in order to monitor cumulative sound exposures. - (vi) Observers will note any instances of animals lingering close to or traveling with vessels for prolonged periods of time. - (22) Monitoring of the shutdown zone must continue for 30 minutes following completion of pile installation. - E. Measures To Reduce Impacts to Subsistence Users - (23) Prior to conducting the work, TMC will take the following steps to reduce potential effects on subsistence harvest of sea otters: - (i) Avoid work in areas of known sea otter subsistence harvest; - (ii) Discuss the planned activities with subsistence stakeholders including Southcentral Alaska villages and traditional councils; - (iii) Identify and work to resolve concerns of stakeholders regarding the project's effects on subsistence hunting of sea otters; and - (iv) If any concerns remain, develop a POC in consultation with the Service and subsistence stakeholders to address these concerns.
+(iv) Observation records will also include initial behaviors of the sea otters, descriptions of project activities and underwater sound levels being generated, the position of sea otters relative to applicable monitoring and mitigation zones, any mitigation measures applied, and any apparent reactions to the project activities before and after mitigation.

+(v) For all sea otters in or near a mitigation zone, observers will record the distance from the sound source to the sea otter upon initial observation, the duration of the encounter, and the distance at last observation in order to monitor cumulative sound exposures.

+(vi) Observers will note any instances of animals lingering close to or traveling with vessels for prolonged periods of time.

+(22) Monitoring of the shutdown zone must continue for 30 minutes following completion of pile installation.

+E. Measures To Reduce Impacts to Subsistence Users

+(23) Prior to conducting the work, the City of Cordova will take the following steps to reduce potential effects on subsistence harvest of sea otters:

+(i) Avoid work in areas of known sea otter subsistence harvest;

+(ii) If any concerns remain, develop a plan of cooperation in consultation with the Service and subsistence stakeholders to address these concerns.